nayowl/school_district_analysis/README.md

 <sub>Figure 12 Scores by School Spending After Replacement </sub>

 Figure 11 contains of two DataFrame before replacement of the Thomas High School data.
-The above DataFrame is a DataFrame before formatting to round up the value, while the below DataFrame is a DataFrame after formatting.
-Figure 12 has the same format with Figure 11 with two DataFrame to shows us the data after replacement.
+The  DataFrame on top consists of non rounded values, while the DataFrame on the bottom is formatted to generate the rounded value.
+Figure 12 has the same format with Figure 11 with two DataFrame to display the data after replacement.

-From Figure 11 and Figure 12 after the round up(below DataFrame) , the value for scores and percentages has no difference.
-But if we see more detailed value in the above DataFrame in both Figures there is slightly difference in value for all the scores and percentages between the before and after replacement of the data for spending ranges $630-$644( Thomas High School has spending ranges between $630-$644, that’s why it’s only impact in this range).
+There is no difference found in the rounded up scores value of Figure 11 and Figure 12.However, some slight difference appears in the unrounded value of those figures, specifically in the scores and percentages between the before and after replacement of the data for spending ranges $630-$644( Thomas High School has spending ranges between $630-$644, hence it’s only impact in this range).
 For example, average math score is 78.518855 before the replacement and 78.502002 after the replacement.
-But because of the round up the value become 78.5 for both before and after replacement.
+But because of the round up , the value become 78.5 for both before and after replacement.

 **6. Scores by School Size**